 The seven aspects of integrity are location, design, materials, workmanship, setting, feeling, and association in relation to the period of significance established above.
 906 Broadway retains a high degree of integrity and easily conveys its reinforced concrete construction and its design as a Mission Revival church.
-It also retains the aspects of integrity that help convey its strong associations with Our Lady of Guadalupe Church and the development of San Francisco's Latino and Spanish-speaking communities, particularly the Spanish-speaking enclave that developed around the church from the late nineteenth through the mid-twentieth century.
+It also retains the aspects of integrity that help convey its strong associations with Our Lady of Guadalupe Church and the development of San Francisco's Latino and Spanish-speaking communities, particularly the Spanish-speaking enclave that existed in North Beach from the mid-nineteenth to the mid-twentieth century.